 On January 23, 2015, in an attempt to “maintain the integrity of the program,” the VA proposed sweeping changes to its regulations regarding net worth and asset transfers.
-While some of the proposed changes may be favorable to a claimant by providing some clarity and consistency, many of them may significantly impact a veteran’s eligibility for benefits and the timeline in which they will be received.
+On September 18, 2018 the proposed rule was adopted as final and it will become effective on October 18, 2018.
+While some of the changes may be favorable to a claimant by providing some clarity and consistency, many of them may significantly impact a veteran’s eligibility for benefits and the timeline in which they will be received.

-Currently, the VA does not have a clearly established net worth limit.
-While the VA takes into account such factors as liquidity of assets, number of dependents, and life expectancy of the claimant, there are no definitive criteria for determining whether a claimant’s resources are sufficient to meet their basic needs without the pension.
-However, it has been our experience that only those applicants with a net worth below $80,000 (the lower, the better!) are seriously considered.
+Previously, the VA did not have a clearly established net worth limit.
+While the VA takes into account such factors as liquidity of assets, number of dependents, and life expectancy of the claimant, there were no definitive criteria for determining whether a claimant’s resources are sufficient to meet their basic needs without the pension.

-The proposed rule change seeks to establish a clear net worth limit, which will allow less discretion on the part of the adjudicators and provide more consistency in the decision making process.
-The proposed net worth limit would be the same as the maximum community spouse resource allowance used for Medicaid purposes.
-This amount is currently $119,200, and the limit would be increased at the same time and in the same manner as recipients of Social Security receive for cost-of-living adjustments.
+The new rule establishes a clear net worth limit, which will allow less discretion on the part of the adjudicators and provide more consistency in the decision-making process.
+The net worth limit is the same as the maximum annual community spouse resource allowance used for Medicaid purposes.
+This amount is currently $127,061 (effective 12/1/2018) and the limit would be increased at the same time and in the same manner as recipients of Social Security receive for cost-of-living adjustments.

-The Bad: Inclusion of Annual Income in Net Worth; Primary Residence Lot Size Limits
+Inclusion of Annual Gross Income in Net Worth

-It is proposed that an applicant’s annual income would be added to the sum of his or her assets when determining net worth.
+An applicant’s annual income will be added to the sum of his or her assets when determining net worth.
 This means that veterans with higher incomes will be permitted to save a lower amount of assets, and veterans with lower incomes will be permitted to save a larger amount of assets.

-Currently, veterans are permitted to transfer significant assets without penalty prior to applying for a pension.
-The proposed look-back period of 36 months is not new.
-It was introduced in Congress on two prior occasions between 2012 and 2014 and neither bill passed.
-This time is different because the VA is acting on its own with the proposed regulations.
-In the current proposal, all transfers for less than fair market value made during the 36 month look-back period are presumed to be for the purpose of decreasing net worth, unless the applicant can prove by clear and convincing evidence that the transfers were made for some reason other than to qualify for the pension benefit.
+Previously, veterans were permitted to transfer significant assets without penalty prior to applying for a pension.
+However, the new rule establishes a 36 month look-back period.
+All transfers for less than fair market value made during the 36 month look-back period are presumed to be for the purpose of decreasing net worth, unless the applicant can prove by clear and convincing evidence that the transfers were made for some reason other than to qualify for the pension benefit.

-The proposed transfer penalty applies only to “covered assets” - assets that were part of the claimant’s net worth, were transferred for less than fair market value, and would have caused the claimant’s net worth to exceed the limit for pension eligibility had they not been transferred.
-For example, if the net worth limit is $120,000 and a veteran’s net worth is $110,000 on the date his claim is submitted, but the week before he gifted $30,000 to his children, under the proposed rule change the penalty would be assessed on only $20,000 of the transfer.
-In other words, the transfer penalty will be calculated using only that portion of the amount transferred which was necessary to reduce the claimant’s net worth below the maximum limit.
+The transfer penalty applies only to “covered assets” - assets that were part of the claimant’s net worth, were transferred for less than fair market value, and would have caused the claimant’s net worth to exceed the limit for pension eligibility had they not been transferred.

-The VA has proposed a maximum penalty period of 10 years (TEN YEARS!) for transfers, opting to deviate from the 36 month maximum consistent with the SSI statute.
+The VA has proposed a maximum penalty period of 8 years for transfers, opting to deviate from the 36 month maximum consistent with the SSI statute.
 The VA favored the longer maximum penalty period, indicating it would be inequitable for a claimant who transferred $25,000 to be penalized the same length of time as a claimant who transferred $1,000,000.